hrishikeshsathyian/tp/docs/DeveloperGuide.md

   Use case ends.

+* 5a.
+The list is empty.

+  Use case ends.

-* 3a.
+* 7a.
 The given index is invalid.

-    * 3a1.
+    * 7a1.
 AddressBook shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 6.

 *{More to be added}*